sergio-medina-system/react-house/README.md

 This repository represents a website where I will showcase interesting information about React, such as news and best practices.

 The idea is that with this website, not only will I reinforce my knowledge of React, but also in the future, receive contributions from other developers to make the React House even more valuable for React fans.

 As Sergio Medina, the first author of this repository, I am excited to share my knowledge and passion for React with others in the community.

+This website is developed following the concepts, tips, and best practices that have been taught to me by the software architect Stephen Grider in his course Modern React with Redux [2023 Update].

 # Getting Started with Create React App